 - Add comments to images and view image comment history

-- Send images with annotation issues back to team members for changes - (Advanced workflow only)
+- Send images with annotation issues back to team members for changes

-- Approve or reject annotations before including them in a dataset - (Advanced workflow only)
+- Approve or reject annotations before including them in a dataset

 You can divide annotation work amongst a team or assign it to specific people responsible for annotation.
 Assigning jobs to individual team members means you won't have to worry about stepping on each others' work if you're online at the same time.

-You can choose to assign jobs to 1 or more people on your team and if you haven’t included a team member to your workspace yet, you can also invite them and assign an annotation job to be completed at the same time.
+You can choose to assign jobs to one or more people on your team and if you haven’t included a team member to your workspace yet, you can also invite them and assign an annotation job to be completed at the same time.

 Once an annotation job has been assigned, a notification will alert your team members when there's work assigned to them.
-This should help streamline the collaboration process.

 The annotations jobs board gives an at-a-glance view of the current state of your individually assigned jobs as they go through the annotation process.